whykay-01/air-ticket-system/README.md

 I am currently working on reorganizing the structure of the project, so if you want to help me with that -- be my guest and submit a pull request.
 I would be very glad to review it!

+For more information of how the database design is implemented please refer to `sql_scripts/` folder, as it contains all the information about the database design and the mock data.

 ## Prerequisites

 Before deploying the system, ensure that the following prerequisites are met: